-All respirators must be NIOSH-approved for the exposure levels present.
-(See NIOSH Respirator Selection Guide).
+Ordinarily not required when working with wet product.
+Activities that generate dust from hardened dry product require the use of a NIOSH approved respirator for the exposure circumstances involved (See NIOSH Respirator Selection Guide).
 The need for respiratory protection should be evaluated by a qualified safety and health professional.
 Activities that generate dust require the use of an appropriate dust respirator where dust levels exceed or are likely to exceed allowable exposure limits.
-For respirable silica-containing dust levels that exceed or are likely to exceed an 8-hour timeweighted average (TWA) of 0.25 mg/m, a high efficiency particulate filter respirator must be worn at a minimum; however, if respirable silica-containing dust levels exceed or are likely to exceed an 8-hour TWA of 1.25 mg/m an air-purifying, full-face respirator or equivalent is required.
+For respirable silica-containing dust levels that exceed or are likely to exceed an 8-hour time-weighted average (TWA) of $0.25~\text{mg/m}^3$, a high efficiency particulate filter respirator must be worn at a minimum; however, if respirable silica-containing dust levels exceed or are likely to exceed an 8-hour TWA of $1.25~\text{mg/m}^3$ an air-purifying, full-face respirator or equivalent is required.
 Respirator use must comply with applicable MSHA (42 CFR 84) or OSHA (29 CFR 1910.134) standards, which include provisions for a user training program, respirator inspection, repair and cleaning, respirator fit testing, medical surveillance and other requirements.